Analyzing your prompt, please hold on...

-The <path> element allows you to draw the outlines of shapes by combining lines, curves, and arcs.
-It is a versatile and flexible SVG element for creating both simple and complex open and closed SVG paths.
-The <path> element determines by one attribute – d.
-Thus, a path definition includes a <path> element which contains a d="(SVG path data)" attribute.
+The <path> element draws the outline of any shape by combining lines, arcs, and Bézier curves.
+It is the most flexible SVG element for creating both simple and complex open or closed paths.
+A path is defined by a single d attribute that contains a series of commands.

-All commands can be specified with uppercase and lowercase letters.
-The uppercase indicates that the subsequent coordinates are absolute, and the lowercase indicates relative ones.
-Coordinates are always written without units specifying and refer to the user’s coordinate system.
-Usually, they are in pixels.
 The path is described by the position of the current point – a “virtual pen”.
 The “pen” moves along the path sections from the starting to the endpoint.
 These points are the key parameters for all drawing commands.
-Each command has parameters; they are indicated in brackets.
+For the official specification, see the W3C SVG 1.1 Path Data specification.

 After doing any command, the “virtual pen” point will be located at the endpoint of that drawing command.
 The next drawing command will start from this point.